Analogs of spontaneous emission and lasing in photonic time crystals

-which is the Green function for the resonator mode $b_k$ at frequency $\omega$.
-Here, $g_F$ describes the flux response, dividing by the $k$-dependent effective inducance $L'_{r,k}$ (see Supplementary Material B) converts it into the complex current-to-voltage response $ Y_F(k,\omega) = g_F(k,\omega)/L'_{r,k}$, i.e. the admittance at $(k,\omega)$.
+which is the Green's function for the resonator mode $b_k$ at frequency $\omega$.
+Here, $g_F$ describes the flux response; dividing by the $k$-dependent effective inductance $L'_{r,k}$ (see Supplementary Material B) converts it into the complex current-to-voltage response $Y_F(k,\omega) = g_F(k,\omega)/L'_{r,k}$, i.e., the admittance at $(k,\omega)$.
 The poles $\omega_\alpha=\Omega_\alpha -i\Gamma_\alpha$ reproduce the quasi-eigenfrequencies, while $\Im [Y_F]$ gives the spectral weight that can absorb power from the drive.
 We therefore define the momentum-resolved density of states (kDOS)

 and obtain the LDOS by summation $\rho(\omega)=N^{-1}\sum_k\rho_k(\omega)$.
 Neglecting edge effects under the bulk approximation, we treat the LDOS as translationally invariant and omit the site index.
-The LDOS shows a sharp peak at the momentum gap frequency(Fig.~\ref{fig:Fig1}b), confirming our recent prediction that spontaneous emission decay rates are enhanced at this spectral point\cite{park2024spontaneous}.
+The LDOS shows a sharp peak at the momentum gap frequency (Fig.~\ref{fig:Fig1}b), confirming our recent prediction that spontaneous emission decay rates are enhanced at this spectral point~\cite{park2025spontaneous}.
 If we consider only the two modes $\omega_\pm=\Omega_\pm -i\Gamma_\pm$ forming the momentum gap, the kDOS can be approximately decomposed as

 where the normalized field intensity $I_\alpha (k)$ is expressed as